rravikumar11/econometrics-class-data/README.md

 # econometrics-class-data
-Collection of data sets used in econometrics course
+Select data sets used in my econometrics course.

 **anscombe.csv**: The famous Anscombe's quartet, used to illustrate the potential pitfalls of data analysis without visualization.